-Details of the MOH funding for COVID-19 recognized as revenue in the current year are summarized below:
+Details of the MOH funding for COVID-19 recognized as revenue are summarized below:

-2023 2022 Funding for incremental COVID-19 operating expenses Other COVID-19 Funding, including employee and physician pandemic pay, health human resources \$ 2,084 \$ 10,566 and assessment centre Pandemic prevention and containment funding 4,987 1,014 7,518 - \$ 8,085 \$ 18,084
+2024 2023 Funding for incremental COVID-19 operating expenses Other COVID-19 Funding, including employee and physician pandemic pay, health human resources \$ \$ 2,084 and assessment centre Pandemic prevention and containment funding 4,987 1,014 \$ \$ 8,085

-In addition to the above, the Hospital has also recognized \$62,000 (2022 - \$513,000) in MOH funding for COVID-19 related capital expenditures, which has been recorded as an addition to deferred capital contributions during the year.
+In addition to the above, the Hospital has also recognized \$Nil (2023 - \$62,000) in MOH funding for COVID-19 related capital expenditures, which has been recorded as an addition to deferred capital contributions during the year.

 The Hospital also received funding to open additional beds during the pandemic, as well as other one-time programs introduced by the MOH.
-The amounts are included in funding from governments on the Statement of Operations.
+The amounts are included in funding from governments on the statement of operations.